 On July 15, 2018, Jadex entered into an Option Agreement to acquire a 100% interest in an existing Lode Claim (20.7 acres).
-The acquisition of the 100% interest, subject to a 2% NSR, was completed during fiscal 2019.
-During the three-month period ended June 30, 2021, the 2% NSR was extinguished, (refer to Section 14) "Legal settlement" for more information).
+The acquisition of the 100% interest, subject to a 2% NSR, was completed during fiscal 2019, and during fiscal 2021, the 2% NSR was extinguished.

-The Company conducted its spring 2019 exploration program, consisting of an airborne geophysical survey, followed by prospecting, detailed mapping, sampling of previously identified in-situ Jade occurrences, and mechanized trenching.
-The field program, which was completed during June 2019, was conducted to review the airborne geophysical data, conduct additional prospecting and outline the first mechanized trenching targets for further follow up.
-The field program resulted in additional nephrite jade discoveries at surface and led the

-Company to stake an additional 25 lode claims, (209 hectares/516.5 acres), increasing the size of its current 4 claim blocks, and adding an entirely new block of claims to cover a new target.
-After receiving the required permitting, the Company completed a further exploration program involving mechanized trenching and sampling, during September and October 2019.
-Field evaluation of jade obtained from these trenches includes a full range of potential qualities from basic ornamental stones to carving and jewellery grade material.
+The Company's early exploration occurred during a Spring 2019 exploration program, consisting of an airborne geophysical survey, followed by prospecting, detailed mapping, sampling of previously identified insitu Jade occurrences, and mechanized trenching.
+The field program was conducted to review the airborne geophysical data, conduct additional prospecting and outline the first mechanized trenching targets for further follow up.
+The field program resulted in additional nephrite jade discoveries at surface and led the Company to stake an additional 25 lode claims, (209 hectares/516.5 acres), increasing the size of its 4 claim blocks, and adding an entirely new block of claims to cover a new target.
+The Company completed a further exploration program involving mechanized trenching and sampling, during September and October 2019.
+Field evaluation of jade obtained from these trenches included a full range of potential qualities from basic ornamental stones to carving and jewellery grade material.
 282 individual jade samples (over 23.45 tonnes) were recovered from bedrock with heavy equipment and will be evaluated for their textures, colours and carveability.
-Additionally, the field program included extensive alteration mapping and reconnaissance sampling along the geophysically well-defined alteration zones associated with jade formation that were identified in the spring program.
+Additionally, the field program included extensive alteration mapping and reconnaissance sampling along the geophysically well-defined alteration zones associated with jade formation that were identified in the Spring program.